MaterializeInc/materialize/README.md

     )
 ORDER BY
     s_suppkey
 ```

-Stream inserts, updates, and deletes on the underlying tables (`lineitem` and `supplier`), and Materialize keeps the final materialized view incrementally updated (with the intermediate non-materialized view taking up no additional state!).
+Stream inserts, updates, and deletes on the underlying tables (`lineitem` and `supplier`), and Materialize keeps the materialized view incrementally updated.
+You can type `SELECT * FROM tpch_q15` and expect to see the current results immediately!

 ## Get data out